amandasd/aew_earth2studio/README.md

 # African Easterly Waves Tracking

-This example show how to run the AEW tracker using **Earth2Studio**.
+This example shows how to run the AEW tracker using **Earth2Studio**.

 The C smoothing program needs to be compiled before running the AEW tracker, and the execution file path needs to be updated in Tracking_functions.py.